juxhouse/bela-resources/reference/ECD-File-Format.md

 # ECD File Format (.ecd)

-This is the format of the [architecture data](/Concepts.md#ecds) file produced by the [BELA updater apps](/CodeSynchronization.md#2-run-the-bela-updater-docker-app-for-your-language) and accepted by the [BELA API](/API.md).
+This is the format of the [architecture data](/Concepts.md#ecds) file produced by the [BELA updater apps](/CodeSynchronization.md#2-run-the-bela-updater-docker-app-for-your-language) and sent to the [BELA API](/API.md).

 It is designed for compactness and readability.
-It also extensible, by allowing optional JSON data at the end of each line.
+It is also extensible, by allowing optional JSON data.

 There is a formal [EBNF grammar](#ebnf-grammar) below.

+## Lines

+This is a line-based format, so strings must not contain newline characters (ASCII codes 10 and 13).

+ECD files are designed to be read with line wrap off.

+#### JSON Extension

+Each line can have an optional JSON data object at the end.
+It must be formatted as a single line, without newlines.
+JSON already require newlines to be escaped in strings.

 ## Versioning

 The format is currently at version 1, so the first line of the file is always `v1`.

 Future changes will use the [BoringVer](https://medium.com/@klauswuestefeld/boringver-ad84d272a380) versioning scheme.

-## Lines

-This is a line-based format.
-To include a newline inside a string—such as in an element description—escape it using `\` + `n`.

 ## Source